 Where a party to this Agreement has given notice under Clause 35.03 above, the parties shall, without delay, but in any case within 14 clear days after notice was given, or within such a period as the parties may agree, meet and commence to bargain collectively with each other and shall make every reasonable effort to conclude the renewal or revision of this Agreement or a new agreement.

 35.05 Changes in Agreement

+This Agreement may be varied or modified at any time as agreed to by the parties in writing.

 Signed this Day in Victoria, BC

 For the Union: For the Employer:

-X X

-X X